rsonger/software-engineering-lab/_posts/2025-05-07-vectors_and_matrices.md

 And we can even combine scalar multiplication with vector addition:
 $$F(c \cdot v + d \cdot w) = c \cdot F(v) + d \cdot F(w)$$

-This shows that we can represent any complicated linear function as multiplication and addition of the same function applied to the vectors individually.
+This shows that we can simplify any complicated linear function by first the applying the function to the vectors individually and then combining the results.
 A common shortcut for calculating linear transformations is to rewrite them in terms of the *standard basis* vectors $i=\langle 1,0 \rangle$ and $j=\langle 0,1 \rangle$.
 This way, we don't actually need to know how the function calculates any given transformation.
 We only need to know the results of transforming the standard basis vectors.